 Drexel in France: Sciences Po

--- Central and Eastern European campus in Dijon
+-- Central & Eastern European campus in Dijon

 -- Europe-Asia campus in Le Havre